Get Started

 3️⃣ Add the /usr/local/nature/bin

-directory to the system environment variables, e.g. cat ~/.zshrc
+directory to your system environment variables, for example cat ~/.zshrc

 ...